sjbiaga/kittens/queens-3-trampoline/README.md

 Note how these blocks are _nested_ in `method` and have _the same_ return type.
 We also added a `resume` method to the `Trampoline` trait, that obtains the result from the closure and applies it the block, yielding an unevaluated `Trampoline`.
-This is _partially_ what we wanted (`method` is invoked from outside its body, i.e., from `resume` - so the calls to `method` are stack–safe), as this solution is still not yet satisfactory: through line `Left(block(closure()()))` - where the second pair of parentheses invokes it -, the final method ”`apply(): T`“ becomes _indirectly_ recursive, hence not stack–safe, resulting in the failure of the whole construction.
+This is _partially_ what we wanted (`method` is invoked from outside its body, i.e., from `resume` - so the calls to `method` are stack safe), as this solution is still not yet satisfactory: through line `Left(block(closure()()))` - where the second pair of parentheses invokes it -, the final method ”`apply(): T`“ becomes _indirectly_ recursive, hence not stack safe, resulting in the failure of the whole construction.

 If the two methods ”`resume`“ and “`apply`“ in the base `trait` `Trampoline` represent the _execution_ of a `FSM`, then the body of `method` composed of instances of `case class`es surely represents the _compilation_ of the program into states of the